frankf-cgn/jQuery-One-Page-Nav/README.md

 ### Offset
 In a previous version, there was an offset option to pass into the JavaScript.
 This was abandoned in favor of a CSS-only solution which simplified the code and makes it easier to handle responsively.
 [Example](http://davist11.github.io/jQuery-One-Page-Nav/top.html)

+### ScrollOffset

+Without knowing the real impact, I have added back the scrollOffset config option.

 ### If you are having issues with iOS devices
 If clicking a link in the nav makes the rest of the links unclickable until you scroll, you can solve it in this hacky way: